ahart14/resume/src/portfolio/marketing-template.md

 link: https://www.hennepin.us/transit
 linkText: View the Hennepin County transit site.
 ---
-The Digital Service team's had common requests for websites to market various programs or initiatives for Hennepin County.
+The Digital Service team had common requests for websites to market various programs or initiatives for Hennepin County.
 As a result, we built a marketing template to significantly reduce the design and development time needed to complete these requests.
 In addition, the template included a library of components to meet the various content requirements.

 <p class="toggle-role">My role included:</p>